VISIT: Visualizing and Interpreting the Semantic Information Flow of Transformers: Background

 \subsection{GPTs Sub-Blocks}

 \paragraph{Attention:} The attention module consists of four matrices, $W_Q, W_K, W_V, W_O \in \mathbb{R}^{d\times d}$.
 Given a sequence of HS inputs, $hs_1,\ldots,hs_t$, it first creates three HS for each $hs_i$: $q_i=hs_i W_Q$, $k_i=hs_i W_k$, $v_i=hs_i W_v$, referred to as the current queries, keys, and values respectively.
 When processing the $t$-th input, this module stacks the previous $k_i$'s and $v_i$'s into matrices $K, V \in \mathbb{R}^{d\times t}$, and calculates the attention score using its current query $q=q_t$: $A = Attention(q, K, V) = softmax(\frac{qK^\top}{\sqrt{d}})V$.
 In practice, this process is done after each of $q_i, k_i, v_i$ is split into $h$ equal vectors to run this process in parallel $h$ times (changing the dimension from $d$ to $d/h$) and to produce $A_j \in \mathbb{R}^{\frac{d}{h}} (0\leq j<h)$, called heads.
 To reconstruct an output in the size of the embedding space, $d$, these vectors are concatenated together and projected by the output matrix: $Concat(A_0,...,A_{h-1})W_O$.
-We refer to the process of this sub-block as $Attn(hs)$
+We refer to the process of this sub-block as $Attn(hs)$ .

-We emphasize that this module represents dynamic memory: it recalls the previous values $v_i$ (which are temporary representations for previous inputs it saw) and adds a weighted sum of them according to scores it calculates from the multiplication of the current query $q_t$ with each of the previous keys $k_i$.
+We emphasize that this module represents dynamic memory: it recalls the previous values $v_i$ (which are temporary representations for previous inputs it saw) and adds a weighted sum of them according to scores it calculates from the multiplication of the current query $q_t$ with each of the previous keys $k_i$ (the previous keys and values are also referred to as the ``attention k-v cache'').

 \paragraph{MLP:} This module consists of an activation function $f$ and two fully connected matrices, $FF_1, FF_2^\top \in \mathbb{R}^{d\times N}$ ($N$ is a hidden dimension, usually several times greater than $d$).
 Its output is $MLP(x)=f(x FF_1)FF_2$.